Who should buy the Air Jordan XXXVII

 Court feel is definitely there

 The midsole felt rock solid and more on the responsive side.
 This is good news for nimble players who want to feel the floor and gain more control over their fine and aggressive movements.

 Bounciness is superb with the Air Jordan 37

 When it comes to energy return, we affirmed that this one is a very bouncy shoe with a very good jump height.

 With all this, it's clear that the double-stacked Zoom units in the forefoot really do their job of fueling our every step, especially as we drive toward the basket.

 We observed that the shoe is not super plush and is actually lacking with softness, especially at the heel part.

 Cheap-feeling and has to be broken in

-Reviewers agree that the materials do not really feel premium at all.
-One of them even says that the "upper is terrible" because it is "super thin and plasticky-feeling."
+We were also disappointed that the materials do not really feel premium at all.
+We found that upper terrible because it is super thin and has that plasticky feeling.
 Good thing, this experience does not last long.
-Another expert says that the shoe, particularly the upper, just needs "a little bit of break-in" before it starts to "move and flow with your foot really nice."
+We realised that the shoe just needed a little bit of breaking in.

 The AJ 37 offers exceptional breathability